UAW union urges GM to ensure fair workers' vote in Mexico - NewsBreak

 UAW union urges GM to ensure fair workers' vote in Mexico

-MEXICO CITY (Reuters) - The United Auto Workers (UAW) union on Friday pressed General Motors and Mexican officials to step up efforts to ensure workers at a pick-up truck plant in central Mexico can vote freely next month to choose a new union.
+MEXICO CITY, Jan 21 (Reuters) - The United Auto Workers (UAW) union on Friday pressed General Motors (GM.N) and Mexican officials to step up efforts to ensure workers at a pick-up truck plant in central Mexico can vote freely next month to choose a new union.

 The election will allow some 7,000 workers at the plant in the city of Silao to choose among four new unions in line with a Mexican labor reform aimed at ensuring freedom of association, a key tenet of a new trade deal with the United States and Canada.